marissap/marissap/README.md

 # Hi 👋
 I'm Marissa—a software engineer intern at Twitch working on Video Distribution to build and maintain the infrastructure that supports a diverse community of streamers and viewers.
-I'm also in the process of getting a CS honours degree from the University of Ottawa.
+I'm also in the process of getting a CS degree from the University of Ottawa.
 I like tech because it's dope.
 I like to build tech because it has the power to create social good. 🌿

 ## A collection of my favourite things
 🛣Long drives at sunset<br>